xcart/xcart-docs/_pages/kb_en/orders/messages/customer_experience.md

 ![unread-mes.png]({{site.baseurl}}/attachments/ref_4mlYlOOa/unread-mes.png)

-Also a customer gets an e-mail notification about any new message recived:
+Also a customer gets an e-mail notification about any new message recieved:

 ![email-cus.png]({{site.baseurl}}/attachments/ref_4mlYlOOa/email-cus.png)